Dermaplaning at Home

 As celebrity facialist Kate Somerville told The New York Times, beauty icons Marilyn Monroe and Elizabeth Taylor were advocates for shaving their faces—and that was enough motivation for me to try it out.
 Now at-home dermaplaning has become one of my favourite weekly routines.
 (Of course, those who have never done it before are advised to consult a dermatologist first.)

 I start by soaking a towel in boiling hot water with a few drops of Eucalyptus Essential Oil; I use the hot towel to steam my face for about 10 minutes (it feels like a mini steam room!).
 Then I mix a nourishing vitruvi Dynamic Skincare face oil with Avocado Oil, Meadowfoam Seed Oil, and Lavender Essential Oil, and rub it all over my face and neck.
 Next, I take a tiny razor (like these) on an angle and slowly, gently shave my whole face, being sure to wipe off the razor every few swipes to avoid spreading germs.
 When I’ve finished shaving my face, I apply Plum Oil, and finish my routine with a Gua Sha facial massage.

-Not only is my skin more plump, smooth, and clear, but I also get 30 minutes each week to indulge my skin, and myself—refuelling me for the busy week ahead.
+I do this ritual once a week for best results.
+Not only is my skin more plump, smooth, and clear because of it, but it also gives me those 30 minutes to indulge my skin, and myself—refuelling me for the busy week ahead.